 Louis Antoine de Saint-Just

-He was also a political theorist, and notably inspired the Declaration of the Rights of Man and of the Citizen of 1793, the Constitution of Year I, and he also authored works on the principles of the French Revolution.
+He was also a political theorist, and notably inspired the Constitution of Year I, and the attached Declaration of the Rights of the Man and of the Citizen of 1793.
+He also authored works on the principles of the French Revolution.

 On the 9th Thermidor, he defended Robespierre against accusations made by Barère and Tallien.
 Arrested alongside him, he remained silent until his death the following day, when he was guillotined on the Place de la Révolution with the 104 Robespierrists executed, at the age of 26.
 His body and head were then thrown into a mass grave.